SoftUni-Internal/interactive-content/EN/04-SOLID/06-Dependency-Inversion.md

 }
 ```

-The design above allows a `Button` to control any device that is willing to implement the **SwitchableDevice** interface.
+This design allows a `Button` to control any device that can implement the **SwitchableDevice** interface.

 It also means that `Button` will be **able to control objects** that have **not been yet initialized**, and this makes the application **more flexible**.